toxholm/UWMadisonPGSC-PD/README.md

-# UW - Madison Professional Development Resources
+# Fall 2019 Schedule

-Meeting Times: (Tentatively) Every other Thrusday, 1:30-2:30
+Meeting Times: Every other Thrusday, 1:30-2:30

-## Fall 2019 Schedule
+-

 ### Session 1: Learn to Build Your Own Website